WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 TIPS FOR GOOD HYGIENE

-Wash your hands often with soap and water or use an alcohol-based hand sanitizer.
+Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer.

-Use your sleeve to cover your mouth when you cough or sneeze.
+Use your sleeve or a tissue to cover your mouth when you cough or sneeze.

 Avoid close contact with anyone that shows cold or flu-like symptoms.